We all need to market and sell our stuff, right? That’s the whole point of being in business. But there’s a right way and a wrong way to sell.

 At this point I was interrupting her and talking over the top of her.
 Rude, yes, but it was the only way to let her know I wasn’t interested short of outright hanging up on her.

 It ended when I told her (again) I wasn’t interested and was going to hang up.
 At that point she agreed I wasn’t their client and we said a rather terse goodbye.

 How many of us enjoy having someone disrespect us and ignore us when we tell them no?
 Who wants to get off a call feeling they’ve just been manipulated and sold something they didn’t really want?
 Why are these sales techniques still being taught?

 A few years ago I read “Influence: The Psychology of Persuasion” by John Cialdini.
 In it he discusses the brain conditioning and instinctive responses that we’re all wired with.
 Marketers hook into this brain wiring and structure their questions so we’ll give them the answer they want rather than look a fool.

 Marketing or a Used Car Salesman?

 Cold calling works – I won’t deny that.
 But at what ethical cost?
 Do you really want to sell to someone knowing that they bought because you twisted their responses?
 That’s why Naomi and Sonia created ‘Marketing for Nice People’ last year, because everyone is so fed up with the manipulative, sleazy sales techniques that are being used.
-(Marketing for Nice People is no longer available unfortunately, but if you’re looking for a marketing course try the Marketing 101 – great course!)
+(Marketing for Nice People is no longer available unfortunately, but if you’re looking for a marketing course try the Start Online Marketing 101 – great course!)